JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 In DataFrames.jl the metadata style influences how metadata is propagated when `df` is transformed.
 The following metadata styles are supported:

-* `:none`: Metadata having this style is considered to be attached to a concrete state of `df`.
+* `:default`: Metadata having this style is considered to be attached to a concrete state of `df`.
 This means that any operation on this data frame invalidates such metadata and it is dropped in the result of such operation.
   Note that this happens even if the operation eventually does not change